Mbed-TLS/mbedtls/BRANCHES.md

 also maintain ABI compatibility within LTS branches; see the next section for details.

+New LTS branches are usually created around the time of a new major version.
+After a new LTS branch is created, it remains supported for at least 3 years.

 ## Backwards Compatibility for application code

 We maintain API compatibility in released versions of Mbed TLS.
 If you have